R-Varun/OsuMapper/README.md

 Python 3.XX with SciPy installed.
 FFmeg is also used in a separate process to convert `.mp3` to `.wav`.
 Make sure to have FFmpeg in path so that the script can access it.

+## Approach
+For the GA, I've modelled the problem as at each time step of the BPM (or in code, Miliseconds per beat (Mspb)), there's a GANote object.
+Thus the